inputweborg/WebCatalogue-flask/README.md

 # Webpage Catalogue - Flask Based

 Welcome to the Webpage Catalogue, a collection of sleek, modern, and user-friendly webpage templates designed to enhance your online presence.
-Curated by Arpit R, these designs are perfect for businesses looking to stand out and attract more customers.
+Curated by Input Web, these designs are perfect for businesses looking to stand out and attract more customers.

 ## Accessing the Catalogue